-No, we are a free public charter school.
+No. We are a free, public charter school.

 Charter schools are authorized by the state as public schools independent from school districts.
 They use taxpayer funding and follow most of the same laws that district schools follow.
-Charter schools’ independence from districts allow them to innovate and offer curriculum and programing options not available in other public schools
+Charter schools’ independence from districts allows them to innovate and offer curriculum and programing options not available in other public schools

 All parents are asked to donate at least 40 hours of volunteer time per family.
 This can be accomplished by helping teachers, volunteering during carpool, participating in the Parent Organization, and many other opportunities.

-Monticello Academy Highbury enrolls 78 students for grades 1 through 8 and 80 students for kindergarten.
+Monticello Academy Highbury enrolls 78 students for grades K through 8 and 80 students for kindergarten.
 The total enrollment is 704 and openings each year are dependent on transfers and the number of kindergarten students that are enrolled.

-On the other hand, Monticello Academy West Point’s enrollment is expanding as the school grows, bringing in new kindergarten students every year and opening more elementary level spots on a year-by-year basis.
+Monticello Academy West Point’s enrollment is expanding as the school grows, bringing in new kindergarten students every year and opening more elementary level spots on a year-by-year basis.
 For more information about the specific amount of openings at the West Point or Highbury locations, contact us at 801-417-8040.